Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to VCCI, maintaining this business condition is not appropriate.

 Firstly, it is inconsistent with the provisions of the Investment Law.
 The Investment Law stipulates that only industries that affect national defense, security, order, social safety, social ethics or public health are subject to business conditions.
-Meanwhile, gold jewelry and handicrafts are common consumer goods that do not affect public interests to the extent necessary to apply restrictions.
+Meanwhile, gold jewelry and handicrafts are ordinary consumer goods that do not affect public interests to the extent necessary to apply restrictions.

 Second, there are no special requirements for safety or management.
-Specifically, current business conditions for gold jewelry and handicrafts are mainly related to facilities and equipment - similar to other types of normal commodity business.
+Specifically, the current business conditions for gold jewelry and handicrafts are mainly related to facilities and equipment - similar to other types of regular commodity business.
 These requirements are not linked to the goal of protecting public interests or preventing specific risks, so there is not enough basis to maintain it as a conditional industry.

 Therefore, VCCI proposed that the State Bank remove regulations on business conditions for gold jewelry.